NatLibFi/FinGreyLit/cataloguing-rules.md

 The main language of the publication should be stated using a BCP47 language tag, e.g. `fi`, `sv`, `en`.
 (Note: this is still WIP, currently ISO-639-1 codes are still used)

+Multilingual documents where there is no clear primary language (for example parallel text in two languages) are excluded from the data set.

 ### Title

 The main title of the publication.
 If there are multiple variations of the title used in the publication, prefer the full form instead of any abbreviated forms.
 If the different titles are of similar length, prefer the one that is given on a [title page](https://en.wikipedia.org/wiki/Title_page) along with other metadata such as author, publication date, identifiers etc.